rossoromain/final-project/doc/project_preview.md

 Once sent, we will send only the modifyed machines to gain in performance.

-The backend should be incrementable by using custom scripts/plugin.
+The service should be incrementable by using custom scripts/plugins.

 We will provide 5 plugins by default, which will be: